TasniaSanta/Resturant_project/README.md

 - Calculate total payment including tax
 - Generate receipts with reference number, date, and time
 - Calculator for verifying calculations
+There are the files related to the project
+-system.py